Peter Herrmann (social philosopher)

-Until 2013 he had been director of the independent research institute ESOSC (European Social, Organisational and Science Consultancy) with headquarter in Aghabullogue, Ireland.
-After the move to Italy the work of the institute had been discontinued.
+Until 2013 he had been director of the independent research institute ESOSC (European Social, Organisational and Science Consultancy) with its headquarters in Aghabullogue, Ireland.
+After Herrmann moved to Italy, the work of the institute was discontinued.

 Personal life

 Herrmann was born into a bourgeois family and had been brought up in a Protestant milieu, though without being embedded in a strictly religious environment.
 During his youth he had been politically engaged in different ways, distancing himself increasingly from his family background.
 At the end of his studies he married.
-He has one daughter, Franziska Herrmann, who lives in Germany.
+He has one daughter who lives in Germany.
 He later divorced.